-Mieke Dixon Senior Lawyer T 08 8943 1400 | mieke.dixon@ags.gov.au
+Jane Supit Senior Executive Lawyer T 02 9581 7737 jane.supit@ags.gov.au

-This material was updated in December 2014.
-The legislation referred to may have changed since that date.
+This material was updated in February 2021.
+Any legislation, policies or documentation referred to may have changed since that date.
 This material is provided to AGS clients for general information only and should not be relied upon for the purpose of a particular matter.
 Please contact AGS before any action or decision is taken on the basis of this fact sheet.